JuliaLang/www.julialang.org/blog/2021/10/julia-1.7-highlights.md

  ) => Float64
 ```

-For those interested, here is the list of specific PRs that implement main inference improvements of this release:
+For those interested, here is the list of specific PRs that implement the main inference improvements of this release:
 - inter-procedural conditional constraint propagation ([#38905](https://github.com/JuliaLang/julia/pull/38905))
-- constant-propagation for union-split callsite ([#39305](https://github.com/JuliaLang/julia/pull/39305))
+- constant propagation for union-split callsite ([#39305](https://github.com/JuliaLang/julia/pull/39305))
-- constant-propagation for `invoke` callsite ([#41383](https://github.com/JuliaLang/julia/pull/41383))
+- constant propagation for `invoke` callsite ([#41383](https://github.com/JuliaLang/julia/pull/41383))
 - more conditional constraint propagation ([#39936](https://github.com/JuliaLang/julia/pull/39936), [#40832](https://github.com/JuliaLang/julia/pull/40832))

-Actually these inference improvements were motivated by the need for [JET.jl](https://github.com/aviatesk/JET.jl), a static analyzer for Julia, that is powered by Julia compiler's type inference implementation.
+These inference improvements were initially motivated by the needs of [JET.jl](https://github.com/aviatesk/JET.jl), a static analyzer for Julia, that is powered by Julia compiler's type inference implementation.
-These inference improvements of v1.7 allow JET to analyze your program more correctly and faster –
+These inference improvements in 1.7 allow JET to analyze your program more correctly and faster –
 as a simple measurement, [when analyzing JET itself](https://gist.github.com/aviatesk/e2ffa4bfaee60f939ef4b65449fa394b),
-JET took `90` seconds to reported `93` false positive errors on v1.6,
+JET took `90` seconds to reported `93` false positive errors in 1.6,
-but on v1.7 and higher, JET can finish the analysis within `40` seconds and the number of false positives is reduced to `27`,
+but in 1.7 and higher, JET can finish the analysis within `40` seconds and the number of false positives is reduced to `27`,
 thanks to both the type inference improvements and [several inferrability improvements of Julia Base](https://github.com/JuliaLang/julia/pulls?q=is%3Apr+is%3Amerged+inferrability).

 ## `libblastrampoline` + `MKL.jl`